-By the end of the summer term all schools must report their child's results to parents.
+All schools must report their child's results to parents.

 They will also confirm if the child has met the standard threshold.

 Children who do not achieve the expected level will retake the test when they are in Year 2.